2017 NFL Draft: First Impressions of First Round

 (The Chiefs traded the 27th and 91st overall picks and a 2018 first rounder to the Bills.)

 Mind-blowing.
 Andy Reid’s offense is highly structured.
 All it needs is a quarterback who runs the plays properly.
 (Hence the success they’ve had with Alex Smith.)
 Mahomes is not that.
-While uber-talented, Mahomes was a willy-nilly sandlot player at Texas Tech, despite operating in an Air-Raid system, which demands quick decisions.
+While uber-talented, Mahomes was a willy-nilly sandlot player at Texas Tech, despite operating in an Air Raid system, which demands quick decisions.
 He’ll have a lot to learn.

-11. New Orleans Saints: CB Marshon Lattimore, CB, Ohio State
+11. New Orleans Saints: Marshon Lattimore, CB, Ohio State

 This is exactly what the Saints needed.
 Defensive coordinator Dennis Allen likes to blitz and disguise coverages.
 You can only do that if your defensive backs are trustworthy on an island.
 The Saints only had one like that: Delvin Breaux.
 With Lattimore on the other side, their scheme opens up.

-Note: Editor’s note: Click name for MMQB article about each player, where applicable.